-YMAC’s latest ranger project, entitled ‘Protecting cultural assets and traditional knowledge in the Burringurrah (Mt Augustus) complex’, officially started at the end of 2019.
+The project entitled ‘Protecting cultural assets and traditional knowledge in the Burringurrah (Mt Augustus) complex’, officially started at the end of 2019 with YMAC’s involvement ending in early 2022.

-It is supported through the Department of Biodiversity, Conservation and Attractions (DBCA) ‘Aboriginal Ranger Program’ funding initiative.
-Meenangu Wajarri Aboriginal Corporation (MWAC) is the project’s lead organisation, with YMAC delivering services to implement the work plan.
-Six rangers have started casual employment with MWAC, with more expected to join the group in future.
+It was supported through the Department of Biodiversity, Conservation and Attractions’ (DBCA) ‘Aboriginal Ranger Program’ funding initiative.
+Meenangu Wajarri Aboriginal Corporation (MWAC), and then its successor Wajarri Yamaji Aboriginal Corporation (WYAC), was the project’s lead organisation with YMAC delivering services to implement the work plan.

-Several field trips and a workshop were organised in 2020, enabling a first assessment of significant cultural sites and key threatening processes, complemented by a thorough desktop review based on information available to YMAC.
+Several field trips and workshops were organised in 2020-2021, enabling a first assessment of significant cultural sites and key threatening processes, complemented by a thorough desktop review based on information available to YMAC.
+Reports on cultural sites and Traditional Ecological Knowledge were produced during that time.